 At the opposite end of our experience are couples with rigid boundaries where they are disengaged and not emotionally involved in each others’ lives.
 This rigidity leaves so much distance between members that they are essentially psychically alone.
 In order to find real balance what we can aim for are clear relationships to facilitate greater intimacy as well as self direction and individual growth for both members.
 In a clear relationship the couple has its own identity, and each member also has a distinct identity.
 So my work and our work as a couple has been untangling ourselves from this web so we can each find a fuller expression of our individual selves that we can bring back to our coupledom.

-In my own relationship and in my psychotherapy practice, I frequently see how we can stop really looking to view our partners as separate.
+In my own relationship and in my psychotherapy practice in Marin county, I frequently see how we can stop really looking to view our partners as separate.
 Instead they become our security blankets to keep us comfortable.
 Nevertheless, confinement can enter the relationship when we are held too tight, we need enough distance to also feed each other’s individuality.
 And something about this “until death due us part” thing can create a false security where we take the other for granted.
 Life is filled with risk, it is precious and vulnerable just like our relationship, and the more we feel into that preciousness then the more aliveness and gratitude we experience for one another.

 Too often I see how we can fall into protecting ourselves and each other, in not wanting to hurt one another we can push these deeper yearnings for autonomy and aliveness down.
 Sometimes we need a therapist to help us secure the foundation of safety to have the open conversations to build a clearer relationship.
 Couples therapy (especially Emotionally Focused Couples Therapy EFT) can help us to really hear one another so we can see ourselves separately enough to know who we really are together.
 Whereas if we remain only blended it’s harder to recognize what ingredients we are made of.